shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-your-inventory-with-roadblocking.md

 ### Creative level

 Creative-level roadblocks can be set on either the line item or the campaign (not both).
 Each impression is treated separately from the standpoint of impression budget and frequency capping.
-For example, suppose you have a budget of 100 impressions and a frequency cap of 5 impressions per day.
+For example, suppose you have a budget of 100 impressions and a frequency cap of five impressions per day.
 You set up a Creative-level roadblock that serves three creatives to the page.
-The remaining budget for that roadblock would be 97 impressions, and the remaining frequency cap for that user would be 2 impressions for the rest of that day.
+The remaining budget for that roadblock would be 97 impressions, and the remaining frequency cap for that user would be two impressions for the rest of that day.

 :::image type="content" source="media/rb-creative-level.png" alt-text="Diagram that shows how creative-level roadblock works.":::

 ### Page level

 Page-level roadblocks can be set only on the line item.
 For a page-level roadblock line item, a single impression is counted when the roadblock serves, no matter how many creatives are delivered to the page.
-For example, suppose you have a budget of 100 impressions and a frequency cap of 5 impressions per day.
+For example, suppose you have a budget of 100 impressions and a frequency cap of five impressions per day.
 You set up a page-level roadblock that serves three creatives to the page.
-The remaining budget for that roadblock would be 99 impressions, and the remaining frequency cap for that user would be 4 impressions for the rest of that day.
+The remaining budget for that roadblock would be 99 impressions, and the remaining frequency cap for that user would be four impressions for the rest of that day.

 :::image type="content" source="media/rb-page-level.png" alt-text="Diagram that shows how page-level roadblock works.":::